jidongxiao/networksecurity/labs/csrf/README.md

 ### Requirements

 In this lab, the victim is openning two tabs in the browser, one is an online banking website, another is the attacker's website.
 The victim is signed into the online banking website.
 The attacker will perform a CSRF attack against the victim.
-If the attack is successful, when the victim refreshes the attacker's web page, the victim's money (in the bank account) will disappear.
+If the attack is successful, when the victim visits the attacker's web page, the victim's money (in the bank account) will disappear.

 ### Setup